benjamine/jsondiffpatch/README.md

 [QUnit](http://docs.jquery.com/Qunit) is used for unit testing.
 Just open the [test page](http://benjamine.github.com/JsonDiffPatch/test/qunit.htm) on your preferred browser.

 Including JsonDiffPatch in your application
 ---------------

 Download the latest release from the web site (http://github.com/benjamine/JsonDiffPatch) and copy `src/jsondiffpatch.js` to a suitable location.
-To support text diffs include Google's diff_match_patch, a version fixed to work in browsers as wall as in node.js is provided.
+To support text diffs include Google's diff_match_patch.

 Then include it in your HTML
 like so: